This post may contain affiliate links. Please see my disclosure policy.

 If you do make this recipe, don’t forget to tag me on Instagram or Pinterest – seeing your creations always makes my day.
 You can also subscribe to my email list to never miss a new recipe or nutrition education post!

-Get the Recipe: Mango Banana Kefir Smoothie
+Get the Recipe: Kefir Milk Smoothie With Mango & Banana

 This kefir smoothie is made with mango, banana, and avocado.
 It's such a delicious and filling breakfast smoothie that's packed with protein and gut-friendly ingredients, like probiotics and fiber.
 Feel free to customize it with other fruits and greens, as desired!